 Two questions:

-Do such integrations typically allow users to change their password via their #Jabber client?
+Do such integrations typically allow users to change their password via their client?

-Are there any integrations deeper than on the mere authentication level, e.g. synchroniziing #Fediverse contacts with #XMPP roster?
+Are there any integrations deeper than on the mere authentication level, e.g. synchroniziing contacts with roster?

 TIA!